 HPN and its affiliates do not develop their own clinical criteria or medical policies; however, HPN's policies and procedures define the hierarchy of criteria to be utilized by affiliates in rendering UM determinations based on regulatory and health plan-prescribed requirements.
-As part of this hierarchy, HPN reviews and approves the evidence-based criteria and resources to be used, as described further under UM 2: Clinical Criteria for UM Decisions.
+As part of this hierarchy and as applicable based on the line of business, HPN reviews and approves the evidence-based criteria and resources to be used, as described further under UM 2: Clinical Criteria for UM Decisions.